Skip to content

 With lots of talking and walking during the long days, you’ll feel your best if you’re continually drinking water, so don’t forget your reusable water bottle.
 Have I mentioned that you’ll be walking a lot?

-Next on the list: band aids.
+Next on the list: Band-Aids.
 Even if you don’t end up needing them for your heels, you might meet someone else who does—and being a hero is a great way to network.

 Gum and mints aren’t just great for keeping your breath smelling nice.
 Peppermint may actually improve your energy levels and reduce daytime fatigue if you’re dragging from last night’s events.